PYLARIFY PET/CT combines the accuracy of PET imaging, the precision of PSMA targeting, and the clarity of an 18F radioisotope1-8

 • As workup for progression

-—NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®), V1.2023
+—NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer V.3.2024

 Because of the increased sensitivity and specificity of PSMA-PET tracers for detecting micrometastatic disease compared to conventional imaging (CT, MRI) at both initial staging and biochemical recurrence, the [NCCN] Panel does not feel that conventional imaging is a necessary prerequisite to PSMA-PET and that PSMA-PET/CT or PSMA-PET/MRI can serve as an equally effective, if not more effective front-line imaging tool for these patients.